n1ghtx0w1/oracle-linux/README.md

 </p>
 <br />

-I like to uncheck floppy and move it to the bottom of the boot order.
+I like to uncheck the floppy and move it to the bottom of the boot order.
 It's really just a preference, and not necessary.

 Do ensure the memory is what you set earlier, or modify it here while in the **Motherboard** tab.